MakTom/ACAPy_FrontEnd/README.md

         Click on Try it out
         Remove the patameters inside the body tag Click Execute.
-        Go to Server Response adn copy the invitation link.
+        Go to Server Response and copy the invitation link.

     Open BPA UI
         Click on 'Secure Connections'